`The peculiar risk lay in the possibility of

 incredibly in front of us in knowledge, art, everything.
 Then

-one of them suddenly asked me a question that showed him to be on
+one of them suddenly asked me a question that showed him to be

 the intellectual level of one of our five-year-old children--